dacoder101/dacoder101/README.md

-*Expect an update on this repo soon!*

 # *dacoder101: just another programmer*

 **Hello!** I'm surprised you found your way to my GitHub profile!
 I'm Bobby, a semi-experienced programmer and computer hobbyist who enjoys gaming, music, electronics, and coding.
-I use Windows 11 as my daily driver, especially for gaming, but I use Arch Linux for programming with Visual Studio Code, and I also have Kali Linux on my machine.
+I use Windows 11 as my daily driver, especially for gaming, but I also use Arch Linux for programming with Visual Studio Code and Kali Linux on my machine.

 ## Experience / Projects